CompBio-at-Berkeley-Projects/Fa25-Project6-AD-Transcriptomics/README.md

 2. **How do specific "vulnerable" cell populations (like Microglia and Astrocytes) change during disease progression?**
 3. **Where in the brain are these changes happening?** (using spatial transcriptomics)

-Think of it like this: if the brain is a city, and Alzheimer's is like infrastructure breakdown, we want to know exactly which buildings (cell types) are affected, what's going wrong inside them (gene expression changes), and which neighborhoods (brain regions) are hit the hardest.

----

-## Team Info

-**Duration:** 8 weeks
-**Team Size:** 6 members
-**Meeting Time:** Tuesdays 9-10 PM @ Grimes Hall **Project Lead:** Bhavna

----

 ## The Big Picture Goal